hunterbridges/PDFontConvert/README.md

 * `pip install pypng`

 Then you need to build the `submodules/otf2bdf` submodule from source.
-This utility uses a custom fork which permits taking the point_size parameter as a double instead of int.
+This utility uses a custom fork which permits conversion using the raw bitmap strike data in the font.

 ## How to use